IoanaLivia/Robotics-Matrix-Project-Snake-Snack/README.md

 <details open>
   <summary>
-     <h2>Description</h2>
+     <h2>Description :video_game:</h2>
   </summary>

-Snake : Snacks & Bombs is a variation of the classic snake game.
-The main goal is to score as much as possible by collecting food, avoiding bombs, walls and the snake hitting itself.
-The game has different levels of difficulty based on current level which imply higher speed or/and bombs.
+  _Snake : Snacks & Bombs_ is a variation of the classic snake game with the addition of bombs and various difficulty levels.

+  * The main goal is to score as much as possible by collecting food, avoiding bombs, walls and the snake hitting itself. :snake: :apple: :bomb:
+  * The game has different levels of difficulty based on current level which imply higher speed or/and bombs.
 Bombs blink slower than food and they remain on the matrix until the snake touches them.
-The snake will lose a life each time it touches a bomb as an effect of the explosition.
-When the snake has no lifes remaining, either by hiting three bombs, a wall or itself, it dies and the current game ends.
-If the player beats any of the top 5 highscore values he will enter the highscore top.
+The snake will lose a life each time it touches a bomb as an effect of the explosition. :bomb: :boom: :broken_heart:
+  * When the snake has no lifes remaining, either by hiting three bombs, a wall or itself, it dies and the current game ends.
+If the player beats any of the top 5 highscore values he will enter the highscore top. :trophy:
 </details>